What is Dysport?

 While Dysport has many medical uses, it can also be used cosmetically to freeze the muscles that cause dynamic wrinkles, which are wrinkles that appear due to repeated facial movements.
 The frozen muscles are unable to contract, diminishing the appearance of lines and folds and preventing them from developing further.Dysport for crow’s feet is just one possible use for this cosmetic injectable—it can also be used safely and effectively to treat moderate to severe glabellar lines, which are the lines between the eyebrows that appear when we frown.

 Why Dysport for crow’s feet?

-The exact number of units that should be used when injected Dysport for crow’s feet will vary by patient, with factors such as the patient’s skin condition, anatomy, and desired results all playing a role in the dose.
-Typically, 20 to 30 units per side will be sufficient to get the required results.
+The exact number of units that should be used when injecting Dysport for crow’s feet varies by patient, with factors such as skin condition, anatomy, and desired results all playing a role.
+Typically, 20 to 30 units per side will suffice.